 Cloud services are infrastructure, platforms, or software that are hosted by third-party providers and made available to users through the internet.

-Cloud services facilitate the flow of user data from front-end clients (e.g. users’ servers, tablets, desktops, laptops—anything on the users’ ends), through the internet, to the provider’s systems, and back.
-Users can access cloud services with nothing more than a computer, operating system, and internet connectivity or virtual private network (VPN).
+Cloud services facilitate the flow of user data from front-end clients (e.g., users’ servers, tablets, desktops, laptops—anything on the users’ ends), through the internet, to the provider’s systems, and back.
+Cloud services promote the building of cloud-native applications and the flexibility of working in the cloud.
+Users can access cloud services with nothing more than a computer, operating system, and internet connectivity.

 Platforms-as-a-Service (PaaS) provides users with a platform on which applications can run, as well as all the IT infrastructure required for it to run.

-Depending on whom you ask, clouds can also be considered cloud services.
 Clouds are IT environments that abstract, pool, and share scalable resources across a network.
 Clouds enable cloud computing, which is the act of running workloads within a cloud environment.
-Clouds are a type of PaaS, since someone other than the user supplies the underlying infrastructure on which a web-based platform is provided.
+Clouds are a type of PaaS, because hardware and an application software platform is provided by another party.

 Like all other IT solutions, cloud services rely on hardware and software.
 However, unlike traditional hardware and software solutions, users don’t need anything other than a computer, network connection, and operating system to access cloud services.

 When supplying users with a cloud infrastructure, cloud services providers detach computing capabilities from hardware components, such as separating:

 - Active memory from random access memory (RAM) chips